ralna/GALAHAD/doc/Julia/rst-dir/bqpb_functions.rst

 	*
 		- x_l

 		- is a one-dimensional array of size n and type T that holds the lower bounds $x^l$ on the variables $x$.
-The j-th component of x_l, j = 0, ... , n-1, contains $x^l_j$.
+The j-th component of ``x_l``, j = 1, ... , n, contains $x^l_j$.

 	*
 		- x_u

 		- is a one-dimensional array of size n and type T that holds the upper bounds $x^l$ on the variables $x$.
-The j-th component of x_u, j = 0, ... , n-1, contains $x^l_j$.
+The j-th component of ``x_u``, j = 1, ... , n, contains $x^l_j$.

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- z

 		- is a one-dimensional array of size n and type T that holds the values $z$ of the dual variables.
-The j-th component of z, j = 0, ... , n-1, contains $z_j$.
+The j-th component of ``z``, j = 1, ... , n, contains $z_j$.

 	*
 		- x_stat

 		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 .. index:: pair: function; bqpb_information
 .. _doxid-galahad__bqpb_8h_1a01c7e22011ff22e8084be1e8a26d84c6: